 In building societies it is much more frequently the case than in listed companies that a chair first serves as a non-executive director.
-The Guidance on Board Effectiveness 2018 covers such circumstances: it suggests that where a chair has been a board member for a significant period prior to being appointed, that can justify a limited extension of their term, beyond nine years, where this supports the succession plan and diversity policy.
+The FRC UK Corporate Governance Code 2024 Guidance covers such circumstances: it suggests that where a chair has been a board member for a significant period prior to being appointed, that can justify a limited extension of their term, beyond nine years, where this supports the succession plan and diversity policy.